Luis Tevenet

-Luis García Tevenet (born 8 May 1974) is a Spanish former footballer who played as a forward, currently assistant manager of Campeonato Brasileiro Série A club Botafogo.
+Luis García Tevenet (born 8 May 1974) is a Spanish former professional footballer who played as a forward.
+He is a current manager.

-In a 16-year professional career, spent mainly with Sevilla, he appeared in 359 matches across the two major divisions of Spanish football, scoring 69 goals.
+In a 16-year senior career, spent mainly with Sevilla, he appeared in 359 matches across the two major divisions of Spanish football, scoring 69 goals.
 In La Liga, he totalled 141 games and 17 goals over seven seasons.

-As a manager, Tevenet worked mainly in the lower leagues, with brief Segunda División spells at Huesca and Sevilla B.
+As a manager, Tevenet worked mainly in the lower leagues, with brief Segunda División spells at Huesca, Sevilla B and Valladolid.

 Playing career

 Born in Seville, Andalusia, and a product of hometown Sevilla's prolific youth system, Tevenet made his first-team and La Liga debut on 2 January 1994, playing 29 minutes in a 1–0 home win against Real Sociedad.
 However, he would never be more than a relatively used attacking player, mainly off the bench.

 Tevenet completed his football development aged 23 when he joined Atlético Madrid B, appearing in five matches for the main squad during the 1998–99 season as a substitute.
 Subsequently, he spent two years at Las Palmas (with a loan to old team Sevilla in between, in the Segunda División), scoring five goals in 28 games in his last year – only nine starts – as the Canarians suffered top-flight relegation.

 After that, Tevenet competed mostly in the second tier and the Segunda División B, with Polideportivo Ejido, Algeciras, Numancia (with a brief top-division return in the 2004–05 campaign) and Lleida.
 For 2007–08 he joined Orihuela where, after a season and a half, he retired and became the new coach of the team.